-Then we saw a small stand of a dealer and I was asking if he had something on passports.
-He said he does not have any but he has a SCHUTZPASS and if I know what that is.
-I replied I know exactly what you talking about.
+Then we saw a small stand of a dealer, and I was asking if he had something on passports.
+He said he does not have any, but he has a SCHUTZPASS and if I know what that is.
+I replied I know precisely what it is.
 He uncovered a WALLENBERG SCHUTZPASS!!!
 WOW!!!
 Such a document at this fair?
 BIG SURPRISE!

-We sit down for a detailed inspection of the documents and I was blown away.
-There was not only the SCHUTZPASS there was also the original copy of the document which normally is kept at the Embassies archive plus another document confirming a provisional passport for a lady.
-I was definitely interested.
+We sit down for a detailed inspection of the documents, and I was blown away.
+There was not only the SCHUTZPASS there was also the original copy of the document which usually is kept at the Embassies archive plus another document confirming a provisional passport for a lady.
+I was interested.
 Hey, to acquire a WALLENBERG you don`t think twice.
-However I did and arranged another meeting the next day.
+However, I did and arranged another meeting the next day.

 Back at my room in Kensington I did some research and found what I was looking for.
 When I saw the document at the fair, instantly there was something in my mind.
 Did I saw this document before?
 YES, I did.
-It was exactly the Wallenberg which was withdrawn in an auction end of 2011 in US.
-Same name, same date and same SCHUTZPASS NUMBER.
+It was precisely the Wallenberg who was withdrawn in an auction end of 2011 in the US.
+Same name, same date, and same SCHUTZPASS NUMBER.

 At the next day, the dealer confirmed my research and told me he just bought the documents in London.
 After hard negotiation, we found a suitable price.
 Gosh, was I nervous to spend such an amount of money but I have now a genuine WALLENBERG SCHUTZPASS!
 The trip to Antiquarian Book Fair London was already a big success.